What is AWS CloudWatch?

 Each feature has a varied price tag, with some being more expensive than others.
-To receive the most precise prices for your region, go to the CloudWatch pricing page or use the AWS pricing calculator to figure out how much your use case will cost.
+To receive the most precise prices for your region, go to the CloudWatch pricing page to figure out how much your use case will cost.

 - Charges are incurred by detailed CloudWatch monitoring for Amazon Elastic Compute Cloud (Amazon EC2) instances, Auto Scaling group launch configurations, or API gateways.